RonnieJorgensen/dotnetcore-closest-matching-string/README.md

-# dotnetcore-klo
+# dotnetcore-kNameMatching

-.NET Core library for finding single closest string in a sequence of objects
+.NET Core library for finding single closted name in a sequence of objects

 ## Matching names
 This plugin is primarily intended for matching a name with a list of names.
 This is achieved in multiple steps (all case-insensitive):